Christoph16478/PythonAnalysingTexts/README.md

     Lexical dispersion plot
     Searching for specific words or sequence of characters occurin in these words

-After executing these  words the output is already shown in the jupyter notebook itself.
+After execution, the output is already shown in the jupyter notebook itself.

 Explication of the containing files:

 ## requirements.txt
-If you want to use the code in that rpoject, first of all you have to set up a specific environment called "fenv". for doing that please follwo the instructions in the "requirements.txt" file.
+If you want to use the code in that project, first of all you have to set up a specific environment called "fenv".

+For doing that please follwo the instructions in the "requirements.txt" file.

 ## program.ipynb
 That is the main program.
 Simply open int in a jupyter notebook